Main information:

 The episcopal principality of Würzburg was abolished with secularization.
 After an eight-year interregnum by Grand Duke Ferdinand of Tuscany (reigned 1806-1814) in 1814 Würzburg became part of the kingdom of Bavaria.

-Picture: Residenz with cour d'honneur gates (engraving, 1757)
+Picture: Residence with cour d'honneur gates (engraving, 1757)

 Picture: Façade with Franconia Fountain

-• 1921: Opening of the Residenz to the public
+1921: Opening of the Residence to the public

 War damage and reconstruction

-• 16 March 1945: As a result of a devastating air raid, the Residenz burnt out almost completely and only the central building with the Vestibule, Garden Hall, Staircase, White Hall and Imperial Hall survived the inferno, apart from the roofs.
+• 16 March 1945: As a result of a devastating air raid, the Residence burnt out almost completely and only the central building with the vestibule, Garden Hall, staircase, White Hall and Imperial Hall survived the inferno, apart from the roofs.
 Much of the furnishing and large sections of the wall panelling of the period rooms had been removed in time and thus escaped destruction.

 • 1945: Commencement of reconstruction